PatriceDargenton/DBReport/README.md

     Report created : 19/02/2017 12:14:11 -> 19/02/2017 12:14:12 : 1.5 sec.

-#Explanation
+# Explanation

-##Not nullable foreign key
+## Not nullable foreign key
 This information reminds that this field needs to be filled, otherwise an error will be thrown.

-##Not nullable without default value
+## Not nullable without default value
 This information reminds that this field needs to be filled, otherwise an error may or may not be thrown, according to the database server setting.
 For example, see the [MySql strict mode](http://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sql-mode-strict).
 If you provide a default value for all fields in this case, you will avoid this trap, and you won't have this warning anymore.
 Otherwise, it is safe to set the same strict mode setting for your development environment as your production environment.

-##Nullable field for a unique index
+## Nullable field for a unique index
 MySQL (5.6) can't guarantee uniqueness (unicity) if one field of a unique key is nullable, you can have duplicates records in the table.
 Consider using a conventional mnemonic code instead, for example '_ALL' for 'all the items' of this field, and set it to not nullable.

-##MySql parameters
+## MySql parameters

-If the database provider corresponds to MySql ("MySql.Data.MySqlClient"), then the following main MySql parameters are displayed in the report, but only if they are different form their default value : sql_mode, innodb_strict_mode, collation, table engine, timeout.
+If the database provider corresponds to MySql ("MySql.Data.MySqlClient"), then the following main MySql parameters are displayed in the report, but only if they are different form their default value: sql_mode, innodb_strict_mode, collation, table engine, timeout.

-List of all system variables and options :
+List of all system variables and options:
 https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html
 https://dev.mysql.com/doc/refman/5.7/en/server-options.html

-###sql_mode
+### sql_mode
 sql_mode controls what SQL syntax MySQL accepts, and determines whether it silently ignores errors, or validates input syntax and data values.
-For example, if sql_mode is empty, implicit conversions can be performed without error (but only with warnings), see full documentation :
+For example, if sql_mode is empty, implicit conversions can be performed without error (but only with warnings), see full documentation:
 https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html
 https://dev.mysql.com/doc/refman/5.7/en/server-options.html#option_mysqld_sql-mode
 https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_sql_mode
-The main default values are : "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION".
+The main default values are: "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION".

-To understand the strict versus not strict sql_mode with a sample, see the section titled "The Effect of Strict SQL Mode on Statement Execution" there :
+To understand the strict versus not strict sql_mode with a sample, see the section titled "The Effect of Strict SQL Mode on Statement Execution" there:
 https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html

-###innodb_strict_mode
+### innodb_strict_mode
 When innodb_strict_mode is ON, InnoDB returns errors rather than warnings for certain conditions.
-This is analogous to sql_mode in MySQL, it enables additional error checks for InnoDB tables :
+This is analogous to sql_mode in MySQL, it enables additional error checks for InnoDB tables:
 https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html
 https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_strict_mode
 The default value is ON since MySQL 5.7.7.

 "Oracle recommends enabling innodb_strict_mode when using ROW_FORMAT and KEY_BLOCK_SIZE clauses in CREATE TABLE, ALTER TABLE, and CREATE INDEX statements.
 When innodb_strict_mode is disabled, InnoDB ignores conflicting clauses and creates the table or index with only a warning in the message log.
 The resulting table might have different characteristics than intended, such as lack of compression support when attempting to create a compressed table.
 When innodb_strict_mode is enabled, such problems generate an immediate error and the table or index is not created."

-###collation
+### collation
 Once the default collation is set for DBReport, the database default collation is displayed if it is different from the default collation.
 The table collation is displayed in the same way, and finally each column collation.

 Column collation is important because adding a foreign key may fail if the collation of columns is not the same.

-###table engine
+### table engine
 Once the default engine is set for DBReport, the table engine is displayed if it is different from the default table engine.

-###timeout
+### timeout
 The actual session level value for net_read_timeout and net_write_timeout are displayed.
 They have the same value as the global variable, if no session level instruction changes their value.

-###Queries
+### Queries

-Here are the queries for these MySql parameters for the Northwind database (schema_name and table_schema are the database name) :
+Here are the queries for these MySql parameters for the Northwind database (schema_name and table_schema are the database name):

     SHOW VARIABLES WHERE Variable_Name IN ('version', 'version_comment', 'protocol_version', 'sql_mode', 'innodb_strict_mode', 'net_read_timeout', 'net_write_timeout');